Mt. Whitney High School: History

 Mt.
-Whitney High School opened in 1952 as Visalia High School on Conyer Street, a few blocks away from the site of Visalia Union High School.
-The new Visalia High School was built to provide room for the rapid growth of the "Baby Boom" that followed WWII.
+Whitney High School opened in 1951 as Visalia High School on Conyer Street, a few blocks away from the site of Visalia Union High School.
+The new Visalia High School was built to provide room for the rapid growth of the "Baby Boom" that followed World War II.
 The new site, Visalia High School, provided students in the Visalia Union High School District modern facilities and space for the playing field needed by the growing number of students.

-Visalia High School was painted two shades of light blue/aqua, the same colors as the College of the Sequoias on Mooney Blvd.
-Both Visalia Union High School and Visalia Junior College, which would become College of the Sequoias, had been located on the old Visalia Union High school Campus on Main street.
+Visalia High School was painted two shades of light blue/aqua, the same colors as the College of the Sequoias on Mooney Boulevard.
+Both Visalia Union High School and Visalia Junior College, which would become College of the Sequoias, had been located on the old Visalia Union High School campus on Main street.

-The need for high school classrooms grew faster than was expected when the Visalia High School Campus was opened.
-In 1955 The old Visalia Union High school campus was reopened as a second high school and named Redwood High School.
+The need for high school classrooms grew faster than was expected when the Visalia High School campus was opened.
+In 1955, the old Visalia Union High School campus was reopened as a second high school and named Redwood High School.
 From 1952 to 1954, the old VUHS campus had served as a junior high school feeding into Visalia High School.
-Visalia High School was renamed Mt.
-Whitney High School at the same time.
+At the same time Redwood High was renamed, Visalia High School was renamed Mt.
+Whitney High School.

 Mt.
-Whitney High School retained VUHS's original school colors of maroon and white, the Oak as the yearbook, and their Pioneer mascot.
+Whitney High retained VUHS's original school colors of maroon and white, the Oak as the yearbook, and their Pioneer mascot.